Xeteor/gd3mobilescript/README.md

 # 3D Mobile Touch Screen Input For Godot 3.5.3v

 This Script is a modified version for a mobile Controller in Godot.
+[Original Scripter](https://youtu.be/01BCi_tIXsw?si=uh_8ZIA2lcCL6tHU)

 What you need in this tutorial?
 ```